slic3r/Slic3r/resources/ui_layout/Readme.md

 	* simple|advanced|expert: add one of these to modify the mode in which this setting appear.
 	* width$INT: change the width of the field.
 Shouod work on most type of settings.
 	* height$INT: change the height of the field.
 Don't works with every type of setting.
+	* precision$INT: number of digit after the dot displayed.
 	* url$STR: the url to call when clicking on it.
 	* id $INT: for setting only a single value of a setting array.
 	* idx: for setting only a single value of a setting array, with the index of the page (for extruder ui page)